libofang/word2vecPM/README.md

 star discovers @
 telescope discovers @
 ```
-represents the input of collection D.
+represents the input of collection D. This file should be named as 'pairs'.
-- The vocabularity of the input collection is also required.
+- The vocabularity of word and context from the input collection is also required.
 For example,
 ```
 australian 343
 scientist 4333
 discovers 121
 ```
 represents the vocabulary file.
+These files should be named as 'counts.words.vocab' and 'counts.contexts.vocab' for word vocabulary and context vocabulary respectively.

+# Generating input collection

+The java code in ContextPairGenerator folder can be used for generating input collection.
+It support linear and dependency context type, as well as two context representations.
+It also support the input collection for GSG and GBOW